 3. Possible Irregular Hours and Staff Shortages

-One of the challenges of being a PSW are that some jobs will have irregular hours or shift work.
+One of the challenges of being a PSW is that some jobs will have irregular hours or shift work.
 This may be compounded by the possibility of staff shortages.
-Unfortunately, this is the downside of the high demand involved in this career path; some workplaces simply don’t have enough staff and the end result is having overworked staff.
-This is common in all healthcare-related fields, no matter if you’re a physician, registered nurse, or a personal support worker.
+Unfortunately, this is the downside of the high demand involved in this career path; some workplaces simply don’t have enough staff, and the end result is having overworked employees.
+This is common in all healthcare-related fields, whether you’re a physician, registered nurse, or a personal support worker.

 It’s also important to recognize that not all work environments for PSWs are like this.
 As a personal support worker, you also have the option to choose to work in home care, which allows you to focus on just one patient at a time.

 Get a Strong Start in Your PSW Career

 That wraps up our list of pros and cons of being a PSW!
 Perhaps you have thought about becoming a personal support worker for a while, or maybe you’ve had the recent inspiration to pursue this career path; either way, now that you know about the pros and cons of being a PSW, you can make an informed decision about your next steps.

 If you are looking to get started on a career as a PSW in Ontario, you need an immersive, comprehensive program that adheres to the Ontario PSW Training Standard and is provided by a trusted institution like Cestar College.
 At Cestar College, our NACC Personal Support Worker Course sets aspiring PSWs up for success.
 With our complete and carefully designed curriculum, you will have the theoretical knowledge and practical experience that you need to be considered by employers, even as a fresh graduate.